dhellmann/pymotw/PyMOTW/uuid/index.rst

 UUID 4 - Random Values
 ======================

 Sometimes host-based and namespace-based UUID values are not "different enough".
-In cases where you want to use the UUID as a lookup key, a more random sequence of values with more differentiation is desirable.
-In these situations, use `uuid4()` to generate UUIDs from random values.
+For example, in cases where you want to use the UUID as a lookup key, a more random sequence of values with more differentiation is desirable to avoid collisions in a hash table.
+Having values with fewer common digits also makes it easier to find them in log files.
+To add greater differentiation in your UUIDs, use `uuid4()` to generate UUIDs from random values.

 .. include:: uuid_uuid4.py
     :literal: